What are some common Chinese New Year Greetings? How do you wish someone a Happy New Year in Chinese? Here are some

 So can you guess what you just asked for?
 Hóng Bāo Ná Lái means something like "May I have my Red Envelope please?", so it's

 quite common for children to greet their uncles and aunties when they arrive with:

 Gōng Xǐ Fā Cái, Hóng Bāo Ná Lái!!!

 Chinese New Year Greetings for Banners, Cards and Scrolls

-The most popular and prominent symbol you will see come Chinese New Year time is FU, here to the left, which means Prosperity and Wealth.
+The most popular and prominent symbol you will see come Chinese New Year time is "FU", pictured here, which means Prosperity and Wealth.

 Follow the links to learn how to write the characters stroke by stroke.

 Remember the phrases made up of two or more characters can also be written vertically from top to bottom, specially when placing them alongside doors:

 Chinese New Year Greeting Cards